-Our reputable brands, people-oriented principle and high teaching quality are our key differentiators in the private supplementary education services industry.
+Our reputable brands, people-oriented principle and high teaching quality are our key differentiators from our competitors in the private supplementary education services industry.
 We are committed to high standards of teaching, and believe that this commitment has contributed to the success of our business and the development of our brands.

 Working together as a team, our teaching staff and non-teaching employees enable the Group to provide lessons and support, course planning and development, course material development and publication, course management as well as advertising, marketing and media promotion in order to serve our students and promote our brand.
-As at 31 July 2022, the Group had 329 full-time employees and maintained a pool of 167 part-time employees, helping to make our success happen.
+As at 31 July 2023, the Group had 189 full-time employees and maintained a pool of 86 part-time employees, helping to make our success happen.

-Having a high-quality teaching team is a key factor to succeed in our industry.
-Our teaching professionals are the ones who deliver high-quality teaching to the students and represent our brand from the front line.
-Our teaching team was made up of 99 individuals, comprising tutors, 12 day-school teachers, 20 full-time and 21 part-time teaching assistants.
-They worked diligently and taught responsibly to serve a sizable group of students which made a total of approximately 193,000 session enrolments for our courses and services during the Reporting Period.
+Having a high-quality teaching team is a key factor to success in our industry.
+Our teaching professionals are the ones who deliver high-quality teaching to the students and represent our brand on the front line.
+Our teaching team was made up of 109 individuals, comprising tutors, 19 day-school teachers, 5 full-time and 55 part-time teaching assistants.
+They worked diligently and taught responsibly to serve a sizable group of students which made a total of approximately 132,000 session enrollments for our courses and services during the Reporting Period.

 Apart from expressing gratitude to our entire staff, we are dedicated to being a good employer that cares for all of our employees.
-Furthermore, in return for the trust given to us by the students and parents, we dedicate ourselves to providing high-quality teaching and education services to our customers so that they can have an enhanced learning experience.
+Furthermore, in return for the trust given to us by the students and their parents, we dedicate ourselves to providing high-quality teaching and education services to our customers so that they can have an enhanced learning experience.